 Developing a good e-commerce business strategy starts with the same process of planning and preparation as any other business activity.
+To define e-commerce, we would simply describe it as a way of doing business over the internet.
 Whether this is a new venture, or you want to get your existing business ready to trade online, you need to consider the following:

 - Do you want to trade conventionally as well as online, or are you going to concentrate on e-commerce?